subzero-inc/cardz-docs/product/new.md

 ## Changelog

+### March 1st, 2021
+The beta release of the Question Bank is here!
+The question bank contains thousands of questions generated from hundreds of pages of text, each of which can be converted to a flashcard in a single click.
+[Try it out](/q) or [see the docs](/docs/product/question-bank).

 ### November 25th, 2021
 Today, we're announcing the availability of the [Documentation Center](/docs) in response to feedback that we've recieved about documentation being unavailable.